Indigenous Scholars Awards and Supplements Pilot Initiative

 SSHRC and NSERC staff will review the self-identification documentation to ensure that applicants have provided the requested information.

-While the CGS M merit review process is used to determine funding recipients under the Indigenous Scholars Awards and Supplements Pilot Initiative, should there be more applications than funds available, a selection committee will be formed by SSHRC and NSERC to rank the CGS M applications eligible for the award and supplement using the CGS M selection criteria.
+The CGS M merit review process is used to determine potential recipients under the Indigenous Scholars Awards and Supplements Pilot Initiative.
+Should there be more applications than funds available, however, SSHRC and NSERC will each form a selection committee to rank the CGS M applications eligible for the award and supplement using the CGS M selection criteria.

 Regulations, policies and related information

 SSHRC and NSERC reserve the right to determine the eligibility of applications, based on the information included.
-These agencies also reserve the right to interpret the regulations and policies governing their funding opportunities.
+They also reserve the right to interpret the regulations and policies governing their funding opportunities.

 For further information, contact the appropriate agency: